Lego Batman 2: DC Super Heroes: Release

 Lego Batman 2: DC Super Heroes was released in North America on June 19, 2012, for the Microsoft Windows, PlayStation 3, Wii, Xbox 360, PlayStation Vita, Nintendo 3DS and Nintendo DS, followed by a release in Europe on June 22, 2012.
 The game was released digitally on Windows through Steam, and later expanded to the Epic Games Store on September 19, 2019.

 An OS X version of the game developed by Feral Interactive was released on September 6, 2012.
 TT Games later developed a port for the Wii U that was released on May 21, 2013, in North America and on May 24, 2013, in Europe.
 A mobile version titled Lego Batman: DC Super Heroes was released for iOS on March 25, 2013, and for Android on March 2, 2016.
 The Xbox 360 version of the game and its DLC later became backwards compatible for Xbox One on January 31, 2019.
 The game is accessible on PlayStation 4 via PS Plus Premium.

 Downloadable content

 Two add-on packs, the Heroes Pack and the Villains Pack, were released exclusively for the PlayStation 3 and Xbox 360 versions of the game.
-The Heroes Pack included five new characters: Nightwing, Katana, Shazam, Zatanna and Damian Wayne.
-The Villains Pack included five new characters as well: Bizarro, Captain Cold, Black Adam, Black Manta and Gorilla Grodd.
-These packs were originally released as pre-order bonuses for certain retailers.
-Some of the characters from the packs were implemented in the DS, 3DS, PS Vita, Mobile versions of the game as playable characters.
-The DLC Packs were not released on the Windows, Wii, and Wii U versions of the game, although a Mod for the Wii and Windows version allowed the characters to be implemented into the game.
+The Heroes Pack includes five new characters: Nightwing, Katana, Shazam, Zatanna, and Damian Wayne.
+The Villains Pack includes five characters as well: Bizarro, Captain Cold, Black Adam, Black Manta, and Gorilla Grodd.
+These packs were originally released as pre-order bonuses from certain retailers.
+Some of the characters from the packs were implemented in the DS, 3DS, PS Vita, and mobile versions of the game as playable characters.
+The DLC packs were not released for the Windows, Wii, and Wii U versions, although an unofficial mod for the Wii and Windows versions allowed the characters to be implemented into the game.